Driving in the Emirates in 2026: Rules, Fines, License Conversion, and Safe-Road Tips for Tourists & Expats

 • During Ramadan evenings, drive carefully as roads become busy around Iftar time.

-UAE Traffic Fines, Black Points & Penalties in 2026
+Emirates Traffic Fines, Black Points & Penalties in 2026

 Understanding the Black Points System